deschler/django-modeltranslation/docs/modeltranslation/admin.rst

 Standard jquery-ui theming can be used to customize the look of tabs, the provided css file is supposed to work well with a default Django admin.

-.. note:: This is just an example and might have to be adopted to your setup.
+.. note:: These are just examples that might have to be adopted to your setup of
+          serving static files.

 ``TranslationAdmin`` Options